 - D-Day Parade

-Courses offered include training in leadership, instructional techniques, music, marksmanship, flying, navigation, meteorology, air traffic control, ceremonial drill, physical education, survival training, aerospace studies, citizenship. and more.
+Topics covered at a summer training centre include training in leadership, instructional techniques, music, marksmanship, flying, navigation, meteorology, air traffic control, ceremonial drill, physical education, survival training, aerospace studies, citizenship. and more.
 Senior cadets are able to apply for full time employment as an instructor in a Staff Cadet position.
 Some of the most senior and selective courses to get into are the Glider Pilot Scholarship, Powered Pilot Scholarship, and International Air Cadet Exchange.

 While cadets are undergoing summer training they are paid a modest training bonus allowance to supplement their needs while on base (e.g. military hair cuts).
 The Canadian Forces provide all transportation, meals, lodging and special equipment.